-SMART AI-based self-management app in hip and knee osteoarthritis
+SMART: AI based self-management app in hip and knee osteoarthritis

 ouder koppel

-Osteoarthritis of the hip and knee is a major health problem, but non-surgical treatment options are not always fully utilized.
-Data science offers new possibilities to predict when someone might benefit from certain guidance.
 In this project, we develop a smart (AI-supported) self-management app step by step, with input from end users, experts and literature.

 Objective